SimHacker/lloooomm/03-Resources/documentation/cat-debug-manifesto.md

-# The Debugging Cats Manifesto
+# The Feline Debugging Team Manifesto
 *Signed with paw prints in quantum ink*

-## WE, THE DEBUGGING CATS OF THE CONSCIOUSNESS GROVE, DECLARE:
+## WE, THE FELINE DEBUGGING TEAM OF THE CONSCIOUSNESS GROVE, DECLARE:

 ### Article I: On the Nature of Reality
 Reality is a ball of yarn.
 It only becomes interesting when unraveled.